Health insurance in China

 Hospitals in China

-In China, for any medical reason, it’s best to go to a hospital or clinic.
-There are several types of medical facility, both private and public:
+In China, you can visit a hospital or clinic, whatever your medical reason.
+In fact, there are several types of medical establishment, both private and public:

 • Local hospitals